-Unfortunately, as the prohibition was being implemented, crimes have significantly increased.
+Unfortunately, as the implementation of the prohibition , crimes have significantly increases.
 Also, more government officials committed corruption and lavished spending.
-What’s even worse is that many alcohol drinkers switched to dangerous substances like marijuana.
+What’s even worse is that many alcohol drinkers switches to dangerous substances like marijuana.
 But regardless of the terrible effects of prohibition, many alcohol drinkers find their ways on how they can still bring flavor and complexity to their drinks.
 And until now, these cocktails continue to dominate several parties and celebrations as a way of paying tribute to 1920s cocktail traditions.

 What was the Life of Alcohol Drinkers During Prohibition Era?

 During the implementation of the law, people took advantage of several loopholes to enjoy great drinks.
-Apparently, many people used the remaining days before the said Amendment began to be enforced.
+Apparently, many people uses the remaining days before the said Amendment began to be enforced.
 On the midnight of January 17, 1920, it was already illegal to buy or sell any types of alcoholic drinks, but it was not illegal to drink.
 So the last days before prohibition, people were a scramble to purchase every bottle they can afford.
-The rich people had the means to buy tons of boozes and even bought an entire shop full of wine and whiskeys and stocked them up for the years to come.
-But for those who are not-so-well-off, they find other ways like going to doctors who were allowed to prescribe distilled spirits and wines.
+The rich people had the means to buy tons of boozes.
+They even bought an entire shop full of wine and whiskeys and stocked them up for the years to come.
+But for those who are not-so-well-off, they find other ways like going to doctors who are allow to prescribe distilled spirits and wines.
 On the other hand, others turn into priests or rabbis because the Prohibition allows wines to be used for religious purposes.

 It is clearly evident that prohibition did not stop Americans from drinking alcoholic beverages.
 From the very beginning, those who wanted to drink really found a way to satisfy their thirst for spirits.
-Liquors may be banned, but the great spirits of drinkers flowed freely in the speakeasies, back alleys, and countrysides of America.
-In fact, many of the best cocktails in history came out of and survived the dry years of the Prohibition era.
+Liquors may be ban, but the great spirits of drinkers are flowing freely in the speakeasies, back alleys, and countrysides of America.
+In fact, many of the best cocktails in history came out of.
+It survived the dry years of the Prohibition era.
 And until today, those cocktails have remained favorites of most alcohol drinkers.
 In fact, you can think of having a 1920s theme for your upcoming celebration by creating your own flavors of famous cocktails during the Prohibition era.